Jack Gentry (entrepreneur): Career

 After the Korean War, Gentry worked for Minneapolis Honeywell in Phoenix, Arizona.
 On a flight from Los Angeles to New York City, Gentry met business manager and philanthropist Harry Gray.
 Four months later, Gray called Gentry and offered him a job with Litton Industries in Van Nuys, California.
 Within three years, Gentry was promoted to general manager and then Executive Vice President.
-He took responsibility over three units of Litton Industries, namely: United States Engineering Company, Winchester Electronics, and Advanced Circuitry Division.
+He took responsibility over three units of Litton Industries, namely the United States Engineering Company, Winchester Electronics, and Advanced Circuitry Division.
 He also pioneered Litton's effort to establish a plant in Springfield, Missouri.

-Positronic era

 Feeling that he needed to explore other opportunities, he decided to leave Litton Industries and create his own company.
-By October 1966, he had founded Positronic Industries in Springfield, Missouri and initially, the company manufactured electronic components and connectors for the aerospace industry.
+By October 1966, he had founded Positronic, in Springfield, Missouri and initially, the company manufactured electronic components and connectors for the aerospace industry.

 Eight years later, Positronic moved to Rogersville, Missouri, and in the following years, it progressed and managed three expansions.
 Tragically, the company's growth was shaken in February 1983, when a fire destroyed its new headquarters and manufacturing plant.
 Fearing that the company's competitors would take advantage of the situation, Gentry and his employees worked tirelessly to rebuild Positronic.
 They moved the company back to Springfield, Missouri, the current headquarters of the company.
 Gentry's company recovered from the incident and later expanded overseas.

-Other careers

 Gentry also served as a director of UMB Financial Corporation, and a board trustee member of Drury University.
 He also founded the Southwest Area Manufacturers Association in 1995, where he also served as president, former committee chairman of Electronic Industries Association, and a former secretary of International Electrotechnical Commission.
 He was also appointed by President Ronald Reagan as a member of the Industry Sector Advisory Committee V.

-Recognition
+Death and legacy

+Gentry died on September 23, 2006, aged 82, at his home in Springfield, Missouri.

-On February 10, 2004, Jack Gentry and Positronic were recognized in an honorary speech given by Roy Blunt of the United States House of Representatives.
+On February 10, 2004, Gentry and Positronic were recognized in an honorary speech given by Roy Blunt of the United States House of Representatives.
 Blunt praised Gentry for his invaluable commitment to improving the US manufacturing sector and expanding the US manufacturing market abroad.
 Gentry was also a recipient of numerous commendations for his military service.
 A "Jack Gentry Day" was proclaimed in Springfield in honor of him.